 ‘Do you live in the ghetto?’

 Ghetto?
 What ghetto?
 In London City?
-See, I believe that there are areas of London such as Northumberland Park experience high levels of deprivation.
+See, I believe that there are areas of London such as Northumberland Park which experience high levels of deprivation.
 The widespread experience of deprivation exhibits itself in high levels of unemployment, a high proportion of the population being a benefit recipient, and many shut down local businesses.
 On the other hand, I don’t necessarily believe that London has a ghetto which is directly reminiscent of the Bronx or Harlem.
 Channel 4’s Top Boy, for example, is a show which is supposed to provide insight into working class ‘gang’ life in metropolitan Britain.
-But the show is a complete exaggeration, creating ethnic rivalries to generate easy storylines than depicting real criminal life.
-Top Boy which is supposed to be set in a fictional tower block in Hackney, rarely even deals with some of the real issues the inner-city borough actually faces such as gentrification and high rent/house prices.
+But the show is a complete exaggeration, more creating ethnic rivalries to generate easy storylines than depicting real criminal life in the UK.
+Top Boy which is supposed to be set in a fictional tower block in Hackney, rarely even deals with some of the real issues the inner-city boroughs actually face such as gentrification and high rent/house prices.

 But maybe they aren’t really focusing on the London ghetto.
 Maybe they’re covertly saying something which is sinister.
 I sometimes wonder, what ghetto are they on about.
 Maybe they aren’t assuming I’m from the ghetto which is glorified in Hip Hop culture.
 The one with widespread drug use and single parents.
 Perhaps, they are thinking of a ghetto more reminiscent of the one the Nazis created for the Jews in World War 2.
 I wonder, are they saying my life chances are completely limited by how society sees me, and that to break the odds I would need to be one in a million.
 Is the path for people like me determined, am I part of the wrong group, at the wrong time?
 I don’t believe the men I was speaking to are Plato’s in disguise.
 But, this is one way to interpret what they’re saying.

 The question must be looked at from multiple perspectives.
-Why would someone feel comfortable asking me that in the early stages of dating process?
+Why would someone feel comfortable asking me that?
 You could answer the question yourself if you got to know me better when I feel comfortable bringing you into my home you will pass through the area.
 Then you could judge for yourself.

 By Shaneka Knight